jmcvetta/cspace/README.md

-CSpace is peer-to-peer communication software of unknown origin, purporting to offer users an unusually high degree of privacy.
+CSpace is peer-to-peer communication software of unknown origin, claiming to offer users an unusually high degree of privacy.